top of page

 Current Role

-Research Scientist and Snapshot Phenology Project Coordinator at the Wisconsin Department of Natural Resources Office of Applied Science
+Research Scientist at the Wisconsin Dept. of Natural Resources Office of Applied Science

 Past Appointments

-PhD Candidate in the Hua Lab at UW-Madison, Department of Wildlife Ecology
+Hua Lab at the University of Wisconsin-Madison, Department of Wildlife Ecology

 My Story

-I grew up in a small town north of Scranton, Pennsylvania.
-I received my B.S. in Biology (2020) from Coastal Carolina University (South Carolina, USA), where I carried out research assistantships in neurogenetics, cancer biology, and an international research internship in molecular circadian biology at the University of Zurich in Switzerland (Zurich, CH).
+I grew up in a small town in northeast Pennsylvania.
+I received my B.S. in Biology (2020) from Coastal Carolina University (South Carolina, USA), where I carried out research assistantships in neurogenetics, marine mycology, and circadian biology.
 In 2020, I began my doctoral studies in Ecology, Evolution, and Behavior at Binghamton University (New York, USA) with Dr. Jessica Hua, where I investigated the use of visual storytelling as a tool to teach about amphibian conservation.
 In the Fall of 2022, I moved with the Hua Lab to continue this work at the University of Wisconsin-Madison (Wisconsin, USA) in the Department of Forest and Wildlife Ecology.
-After graduating, I joined the Wisconsin Department of Natural Resources, where I currently work as a Research Scientist and Project Coordinator on the Snapshot Wisconsin community science program.
+After graduating, I joined the Wisconsin Department of Natural Resources, where I currently work as a Research Scientist.
+I am passionate about integrating my diverse disciplinary experiences to promote human connection with the natural world.

 About Me

-Outside of work, I enjoy hiking, exploring local museums, taking care of my many houseplants, reading, and playing French horn.
+Outside of work, I enjoy hiking, exploring local museums, taking care of my many houseplants, reading, and playing French horn in community groups.

 Kyra wearing waders and holding a large dipnet at Binghamton University's Nature Preserve